ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

    [5 rows x 16 columns]

-The test image segmentations are stored in ``<log_directory>/pred_masks`` and have the same name as the input image with the suffix `_pred`.
+The test image segmentations are stored in ``<log_directory>/pred_masks/`` and have the same name as the input image with the suffix ``_pred``.
 To visualize the segmentation of a given subject, you can use any Nifti image viewer.
 For `FSLeyes <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/>`_ user, this command will open the input image with the overlaid prediction (segmentation):